sara-sabr/ITStrategy/presentations/en/2021-05-DevOps-Self-Assessment-Tool.md

 ### Continuous Improvement

 - Set goals and enable team experimentation
-- Leaders and teams agree on and communicate measurable outcomes and teams determine how to achieve them
+- Leaders and teams agree on and communicate measurable outcomes
+  - Teams determine how to achieve them

 [DORA How To Transform](https://cloud.google.com/solutions/devops/devops-culture-transform)